Rhoana/3dxp/TASKS/readme.md

 In `Default.Constants`,

-- Set `OUTPUT` to wherever you want your meshes
+- Set `OUTPUT` to wherever you want your meshes.
-- Set `HD_IDS` to the path to your input HDF5 file
+- Set `HD_IDS` to the path to your input HDF5 file.
-- Set `TODAY` to the current date (for logging)
+- Set `TODAY` to the current date (for logging).
-- `BLOCK_COUNT: 4` breaks meshes into 64 blocks
+- `BLOCK_COUNT: 4` breaks meshes into 64 blocks.
-	- Each block is ¼×¼×¼ of the volume
+	- Each block is ¼×¼×¼ of the volume.

 In `Main.Inputs`,

-- Set `LIST_IDS` to select segments for stl generation
+- Set `LIST_IDS` to select segments for stl generation.

 ### Example my_config.yaml